fastoch/TWN_DevOps_Bootcamp/README.md

 ### Where do package managers come from?

 Most Linux distros come with their own package manager:
-- apt for Debian-based distributions = advanced package tool
+- `apt` for Debian-based distributions = advanced package tool
-- dnf for Fedora and other Red Hat-based distros = dandified yum
+- `dnf` for Fedora and other Red Hat-based distros = dandified yum
-- pacman for Arch-based distros
+- `pacman` for Arch-based distros

 To install a package on fedora: `sudo dnf install <package_name>`
+To remove it: `sudo dnf remove <package_name>`

+Your package manager fetches those packages from specific **repositories** (hosted online).
+On every Linux distro, there are default official repositories, to which you can add your favorite ones.

+Before installing or upgrading packages, it is recommended to update your package index.
+There is a specific command for that, and this command will pull the latest changes from the different repositories your distro is using.

+After you've updated your package index, your CLI will tell you how many packages can be upgraded.
+These are the packages for which were found newer versions in their respective repositories.

+On Fedora, the list of enabled repositories is effectively stored as a set of .repo files under `/etc/yum.repos.d/`
+On Debian, it is stored under `/etc/apt/sources.list`

 ---